nelbrecht/helikopterparent/README.md

 up-to-date, updating versions herein is probably best done with an empty repo.
 There is a setting in .mvn/maven.config just do something like `rm -rf .m2 && mvn -Pmanage-updates versions:update-properties`.

+### other useful commands

+Get the full list of profiles `mvn help:all-profiles`, enable all of them as far as possible, so all the calls show the full info.

+Resolve plugins to check for some deps of plugins, too.
+But I am unsure if this will definitely give all transitive dependencies, too:

+`mvn -Pmanage-updates,analyze,rewrite dependency:resolve-plugins`

+If in doubt, watch the m2 directory.
+By that I could verify that there is no plugin dependency of commons-collections prior to 3.2.2 from the plugins, as that shows what was actually downloaded to run any plugin.